 Why do I have to test my blood sugar?

-Testing your blood sugar is the best way to find out how well your diabetes is controlled.
+Testing your blood sugar is the best way to find out how well your diabetes is managed.
 A log book of your blood sugar levels will help you see how food, physical activity, and diabetes medicines affect your blood sugar.
 If your blood sugar is too low or too high, your health care provider might want to adjust your diet, exercise, or the amount of medicine you are taking.
 Take your log book with you whenever you visit your health care provider.

 When should I test my blood sugar?